 Our water continues to be clean and safe.
-Because of the treatment plant, our treated drinking water continues to be free from any detectable Iron or Manganese.
+Because of the treatment plant, our treated drinking water continues to meet the standards for Iron and Manganese.

-Our Water Sources:

-Well #3 is located just off Summit Road, West of Melody Lane.
+Our Water Sources: Well #3 is located just off Summit Road, West of Melody Lane.
 Well #5 is located on Echo Drive.

-Drinking Water Source Assessment

-was performed by the State in March 2002.
+Drinking Water Source Assessment was performed by the State in March 2002.